 - Incorporate a plan for a continuing relationship with the community being served

-As this is the first year of the grant opportunity, we invite applicants to interpret these criteria and make a strong argument for their project.
+We invite applicants to interpret these criteria and make a strong argument for their project.

 A wonderful example of the scope of projects we’re seeking can be found in From the Top alum Thomas West’s story.